GoodAI/goodai-ltm/README.md

      12370, 944, 3631, 116, 166, 115, 283, 62, 19, 10, 563, 14, 74, 21943, 7895, 21572, 4, 50118, 8138,
      17309, 35, 280, 74, 28, 372, 4, 4557, 13, 1903, 162, 66, 4]

 The tokenized text is split into overlapping chunks that are recorded in a chunk queue.
-The chunk queue holds the complete token sequence and for each chunk.

 | Id | Metadata | Content |
 | ----- | -------- | ------- |